Shajidaa/bd-emergency-hotline/readme.md

 ## getElementById() :

-Selects a single element by it id .If the id is found, It will return the actual DOM element .And If the id isn't found , it'll return null.
+Selects a single element by it id .Returns the actual DOM elements if found,otherwise returns null.

 ## getElementsByClassName() :

-Selects all elements a given class.
+Selects all elements a given a specific class name.
 Returns a live HTMLCollection.

-It doesn't work directly forEach() method ;this is required Array.from().and automatically updates if the DOM changes.
+It doesn't support forEach() directly ;this is required Array.from().and automatically updates if the DOM changes.

 ## querySelector():

-Selects the first element that matches any CSS selector.
+Returns the first element that matches any CSS selector.
+It returns a single DOM element.

 ## querySelectorAll():